bloovis/csup/README.md

 Csup works best if you make the following changes to your `.notmuch-config` file:

+Add the following line to the `[maildir]` section:

+    synchronize_flags=false

+This is *very* important, because without it, csup may crash when you try to edit a draft message, due to notmuch renaming the file containing the draft message.

 Add the following line to the `[search]` section:

     exclude_tags=spam;deleted;killed